jspielberger/homework_13/Instructions/homework_instructions.md

 1. Create a GitHub repo called `burger` and clone it to your computer.

-2. Make a package.json file by running `npm init` from the command line.
+2. Make a package.json file by running `npm init -y` from the command line.

 3. Install the Express npm package: `npm install express`.